"4 To Finish" Guarantee Program

 In order to participate in the California Lutheran University 4 to Finish program students agree to comply with the conditions outlined below.
 The University makes a commitment that graduation in four years will not be delayed by course availability.
 Students may cancel the agreement with the University at any time, with no penalty.
 Cancellation of the agreement is automatic if any of the terms listed below are not met.

-Please make sure to schedule time with your Student Success Counselor early to provide enough time to review/approve your academic plan.
-To make an appointment with a Student Success Counselor, click here.
+Please make sure to schedule time with your Academic Advisor from the Center for Student Success early to provide enough time to review/approve your academic plan.
+To make an appointment with your Academic Advisor, click here.

 The following terms and conditions are required:

-- Sign the 4 to Finish Agreement by September 30th of your freshman year.
+- Sign the 4 to Finish Agreement by September 30th of your first year.

 - Declare a major and minor if applicable by the end of the third semester after matriculation.

-All science majors (except Geology and Environmental Science), Interdisciplinary Educational
+All science majors (except Geosciences and Environmental Science), Liberal Studies

-- **Beginning Fall 2020, first-year students wishing to declare a double major will need to submit the 4 to Finish Second Major Declaration Form. (available August 23, 2021)
+- **Beginning Fall 2020, first-year students wishing to declare a double major will need to submit the 4 to Finish Second Major Declaration Form (deadline for 2023-24 has now passed).

 - **Students will be required to create, receive approval for, and maintain a 4-year schedule in Student Planning.
 Note that 4-year plans will not be approved if students include courses taken outside Cal Lutheran.